anewgard41/TrailBuddy/README.md

 THEN a development database is created and is seeded with test data GIVEN a synced application
-WHEN we enter the command to invoke the application THEN our server is started and the Sequelize models are synced to the MySQL database GIVEN a live server
+WHEN we enter the command to invoke the application THEN the server is started and the Sequelize models are synced to the MySQL database GIVEN a live server
 WHEN we open API GET routes for hiking trails, users, and reviews THEN the data for each of these routes is displayed in a formatted JSON